Annier-z/CGS/README.md

 }
 ```
 #### 2.1.3 LikeThis
-As mentioned in [LikeThis API](#1141-likethis-api) the framework section, this page implements a very interesting little feature to help viewers easily express their love for the project.
+As mentioned in [LikeThis API](#1141-likethis-api) the framework section, this page implements an exciting little feature to help viewers quickly express their love for the project.
 ```javascript
 function get_thumb() {
     function get_data(callback) {